 • Concurrent with I-90 across the Dan Ryan in Chicago

-• Ends at the Blue Water Bridge — second-busiest US-Canada commercial crossing
+• Ends at the Blue Water Bridge in Port Huron, one of the top US-Canada truck crossings (BTS)

 • Crosses the Mississippi River at the Twin Cities